New Zealand tackles 'vaccine apartheid' with ambitious APEC free-trade plan

 Alcohol solutions, freezing equipment, packaging and storage materials, as well as vials and rubber stoppers face average tariff rates above 5%, according to APEC.
 Import tariffs can reach as much as 30% in some APEC economies.

-New Zealand says an agreement on eliminating supply chain and tariff barriers are needed for APEC to be responsive and relevant to the crisis facing the world.
+New Zealand believes an agreement on eliminating supply chain and tariff barriers is needed for APEC to be responsive and relevant to the crisis facing the world, the first person said.

 “Globally, there have been worrying trends restricting supply chains and disrupting flows of vaccines and essential goods around the world,” New Zealand’s Minister of State for Trade and Export Growth, Phil Twyford, said in a statement.